maedadev/itamae-plugin-recipe-god/README.md

   Systemd Unit File.
   If CentOS7, configure for systemd.

-By default, This recipe will install "god" gem from rubygems.org.
+By default, this recipe will install "god" gem from rubygems.org.
 You can install another god by specifying  "ALTERNATIVE_GOD" environment variables.

     ALTERNATIVE_GOD="gem name"